DATA-606-SPRING-2022/Hugues_DATA606/README.md

 - The OxCGRT systematically collects information on several different common policy responses governments have taken, records these policies on a scale to reflect the extent of government action, and aggregates these scores into a suite of policy indices.
 The different COVID-19 policy responses are coded into 21 indicators, such as public places closures, travel restrictions, testing and vaccinations.
 Those COVID-19 policy responses are into grouped five categories:
-C: containment and closure policies
+C: containment and closure policies,
-E: economic policies
+E: economic policies,
-H: health system policies
+H: health system policies,
-V: vaccination policies
+V: vaccination policies,
-M: miscellaneous indicator
+M: miscellaneous indicator.

 - There is a strigency index where a higher score indicates a stricter government response (i.e. 100 = strictest response) based on policy indices.
 However, the stringency index cannot say whether a government's policy has been implemented effectively.